-13 members.
+Contact a 'care leaver contact' (sometimes referred to as a 'named contact') at one of our 13 members.
 They offer dedicated support to care-experienced individuals and can answer your questions and show you around campus.
 They can also direct you to colleagues to discuss your personal circumstances; anything from caring responsibilities to a criminal record.
-Find their contact details on the 'support provided by our Higher Education Providers' section of our website: www. gohigherwestyorks.ac.uk/resources/teachers-carers-advisors/careleavers/covenant
+Find their contact details on the 'support provided by our Higher Education Providers' section of our website: www.gohigherwestyorks.ac.uk/resources/teachers-carers-advisors/careleavers/covenant

 Check what financial support is offered by your local authority to care-experienced individuals who would like to go into Higher Education.
-Your personal advisor should be able to help you with this.
+Your personal advisor should be able to help you with this

-Tick the 'care experience' box when applying for courses through

-The University's support network for me as a care leaver is amazing.
-Every time I have an issue, even non-academic, I know I can reach out to someone.
-UCAS to ensure you have access to all the support on offer.
+Tick the 'care experience' box when applying for courses through UCAS to ensure you have access to all the support on offer.
 This information will be treated in confidence, and will not affect the outcome of your application in any way.